 AP/SAT II Note: If you are an incoming freshman who received a 4 or 5 on the AP Spanish Language Exam, or a 630 or above on the SAT II in Spanish, you do not need to take the online written portion of the Spanish placement test.
 If you plan to continue in the language, you simply need to complete the oral portion of the placement test (please be sure to upload your qualifying AP/SAT II score report in Canvas).
 See instructions below for completing the oral portion of the test.
 This exemption applies only to incoming/current freshmen, and does not apply to students applying for any BOSP program for which a Spanish placement test is needed.

-Note: Please take the online text portion of the placement test before you take the oral portion of the test.
+Note: Students are expected to take the online text portion of the placement test before completing the oral component.

 At the time of the interview, please be sure to have your photo ID, Stanford ID number, and SUNet ID ready to present to the interviewer.